dyninst/dyninst-wiki/Configuring-Dyninst.md

 first, in order to see which options are relevant for your system.
-You may also perform a batch configuration with
+You may also perform a batch configuration
+with:

     cmake .

-.
-Options are passed to CMake with
+Options are passed to CMake with:

     -DVAR=VALUE

-.
 Common
 options include:

     Boost_INCLUDE_DIR